dfmdmx/dfmdmx.github.io/open-source.md

 ## Repositories

-These are my public Repositories hosted on GitHub.
+These are my public repositories hosted on GitHub.
 They are also available on my GitHub profile [https://github.com/dfmdmx](https://github.com/dfmdmx).

 <ul>
   {% for repository in site.github.public_repositories %}